Ramblurr/precis-unicode-dataset/README.md

 - Complete property mappings for each Unicode version
 - Version-to-version change tables showing property transitions
 - Statistical summaries of character classification changes
-- Machine-readable formats (CSV, EDN) for automated analysis

-## Current Status

-**Phase 1: Reference Data Extraction** (In Progress)
-- Extracting IANA PRECIS tables[2] (Unicode 6.3.0 baseline)
-- Processing T. Nemoto draft[3] tables for validation
-- Algorithm verification against known-good datasets

-**Phase 2: Dataset Generation** (Planned)
-- Complete Unicode version coverage (6.3.0 through latest)
-- Automated change detection and classification
-- Statistical analysis and compatibility reporting

 ## Findings

 ### Special Cases in Unicode Version Transitions

 During implementation, we discovered several codepoints that require special handling to match the reference data from [I-D draft-nemoto-precis-unicode14-00][3].
 These fall into two categories:

-#### Documented Special Cases

-These codepoints are explicitly discussed in [I-D draft-nemoto-precis-unicode14-00][3]:
+1. Documented  discrepancies: These codepoints are explicitly discussed in I-D draft-nemoto-precis-unicode14-00
+1. Undocumented discrepancies: These codepoints represent cases where our algorithmic derivation differs from the reference tables without explanation in the I-D

+#### 1. Documented Discrepancies

 ##### U+111C9 (SHARADA SANDHI MARK) - Unicode 10.0.0 → 11.0.0
-[I-D draft-nemoto-precis-unicode14-00][3] explicitly states: "Change of `SHARADA SANDHI MARK (U+111C9)` added in Unicode 8.0.0 affects PRECIS calculation of the derived property values in IdentifierClass.
+I-D draft-nemoto-precis-unicode14-00 explicitly states: "Change of `SHARADA SANDHI MARK (U+111C9)` added in Unicode 8.0.0 affects PRECIS calculation of the derived property values in IdentifierClass.
 PRECIS Derived Property Value of this between Unicode 8.0.0 and Unicode 10.0.0 is `ID_DIS` or `FREE_PVAL`, however in Unicode 11.0.0 is `PVALID`."

 - **Anomaly**: This codepoint appears in both "Changes from derived property value UNASSIGNED" and "Changes from derived property value `ID_DIS` or `FREE_PVAL` to `PVALID`" sections of the reference tables